-The Initiative on Global Markets has a deep commitment to supporting original research on global economic questions.
-As part of this commitment, we provide Chicago Booth faculty and other scholars with access to a variety of economic datasets related to international business, financial markets, and public policy.
-These datasets are available through IGM and are based on data from the Bureau of Labor Statistics, the Bureau of Economic Analysis, and other institutions.
+The Kent A. Clark Center for Global Markets has a deep commitment to supporting original research on global economic questions.
+As part of this commitment, we provided Chicago Booth faculty and other scholars with access to a variety of economic datasets related to international business, financial markets, and public policy.
+Though we no longer actively support datasets, we maintain what we have funded in the past.
+These datasets are available through the Clark Center for Global Markets and are based on data from the Bureau of Labor Statistics, the Bureau of Economic Analysis, and other institutions.

 BUREAU OF LABOR STATISTICS DATASET